collective-intelligence-lab/intelliproof/README.md

 3. **Database**: Both frontend and backend connect to the same Supabase instance.
 Ensure your Supabase project is properly configured with the required tables and RLS policies.

 4. **Redeploy**: Any changes to the codebase will require redeployment.
 Use `vercel --prod` in the respective directories to redeploy.

+PUSH MONDAY 21 JULY 2025 BUG FIXES TO REMEMMBER

+- automated check evidence and validate edge working reasonably well

+    * need to test with actual arguments and see if output matches expected

+* evidence scores after check_node_evidence and check_evidence are updating evidence scores appear amongst multiple nodes

+* AI copilot buttons need to be parsed, remove redundant
+    - remove "Validate Edge" as it is being run automatically after edge modification
+    - Generate Assumptions not working
+    - Validate All Edges valid 🤗

+* messages need to be sot

+TO WORK ON:

+  * Edge clarification with Kabir: EDGE MUST BE CHANGEABLE FROM SUPPORT TO ATTACK BY AI SO ...

+  * critique graph (G) --> argument_patterns_bank.yaml but wait for Kaveh confirmation that VALID

+  * propagation function not updating confidence intervals
+  * report graph (G) -->

+  * generate assumptions() -->

+  * evaluate assumptions() -->

+  ? classify claim type --> ???? (maybe user doesnt know what their claim acutally is)

+  QUESTIONS:

+  -- storage of messages neccessary?
+  -- purpose and domain of chatbox (AI custom messages) -- broken record but ASSUMMPTIONS
+  -- edge clarification with Kabir
+  -- extra LLM keys to test with?
+  -- WAITING ON ARGUMENT YAML CONFIMATION FROM KAVEH FOR critique_graph(G) -- WAITING ON propagation function      FROM KAVEH